 This city park pond is surrounded by suburbs but offers cool and fairly clear water typically found at higher elevations.

-Generally, the lake is stocked with hatchery-reared rainbow trout a couple of times each year, most often in the late winter and spring.
+Generally, the lake is stocked with hatchery-reared rainbow trout one or two times each year, most often in the late winter and spring.

 Look for the first 1,000 or so fish to be planted in March, usually before spring break.